revoltchat/legal/Acceptable Usage Policy.md

 - Attempts to hack or otherwise gain unauthorised access to our service - for example, accessing another person's account without permission, or attempting to steal another person's account.
 This also includes attempts to gain access to our backend networks.
 **Please contact us ahead of time for permission to test our networks by emailing [security@revolt.chat](mailto:security@revolt.chat).**
 - Distributing malware such as viruses, trojans, worms, etc. Any software designed with malicious intent to attack another person or to steal their data is not tolerated.
-- Sharing content that is designed to harass or degrade another person, or that can directly threaten someone's physical, mental or financial state.
-This includes death threats, doxxing (sharing personal information without permission), or ignoring a person's privacy.
+- Sharing content that is designed to harass or degrade someone else, or that can directly threaten someone's physical, mental or financial state.
+This includes death threats, doxxing (sharing personal information without permission), or ignoring someone's privacy.

 To report any of the above activity, contact us at [abuse@revolt.chat](mailto:abuse@revolt.chat).